Felicita-Dean/multitier/README.md

-# multitier
+# Terraform-week7
-Terraform code for multi tier
+Terraform code for multi-tier